Central University of Jammu

 Central University of Jammu is a Central University in the Samba district of the Jammu division of Jammu and Kashmir, India.
-It was established through an Act of Parliament: "The Central Universities Act, 2009" by Govt. of India.
+It was established through an Act of Parliament, The Central Universities Act, 2009.
 It started functioning from 2011.
 Dr. Sudhir Singh Bloeria was first Vice Chancellor of the university.

 History

 The Central University of Jammu came into existence on 8 August 2011, with the appointment of the first Vice-Chancellor.
 It was established by the Central Universities Act, 2009 (Act No.25 of 2009 read with the Central Universities Act, 2009).

 The first academic session (2011-2012) commenced with three Post Graduate courses in English, Economics and Applied Mathematics at Temporary Academic Block-I (TAB-I) at Sidhra bypass road, Jammu.
 In the next academic session (2012-2013), five PG Courses were added: Computer Science, Educational Studies, Environmental Sciences, Human Resource Management and Travel & Tourism Management in Temporary Academic Block (TAB-II) at Sainik Colony Extension.
 Since the third session (2013-2014) all the departments are functioning from TAB at Sainik Colony.
 Four new post graduate courses were introduced in the academic session (2014-2015): National Security Studies; Public Policy & Public Administration; Social Work and Mass Communication & New Media.
 The University also offers Integrated M-Phil-Ph.D programme in eight subjects.